Shtifan/Debeliq/README.md

 ## Instalation

 Run `git clone https://github.com/Shtifan/Debeliq.git`.
-Then make the `config.js` file and input your token in it.
+Then make a `config.js` file and input your token in it.
 Install `ffmpeg` and run `npm i`.
 To start the bot run `npm run dev`.